 It's a question that most of us have probably found ourselves pondering at some point as we gaze at our half-empty fragrance bottles: do perfumes expire?
 The short answer is yes, kind of.

 Most perfume bottles don't carry a specific expiration date because they don't “expire” in the same way that some other products do.
-But even the best perfumes for women can eventually smell a little (or a lot) off.
+But even the best perfumes for women and the best long-lasting perfumes can eventually smell a little (or a lot) off.

 If this seems a tad confusing, you're not alone in feeling that way.
 So let's break things down a little more and find out.